Cal HC's division bench sets aside order terminating appointment of 32,000 primary teachers | Law-Order

 The services of appointees cannot be terminated only on the basis of an ongoing criminal proceeding, the bench further observed.

-The verdict brought joy and relief to the in-service teachers who, after the Supreme Court judgment which terminated appointments of nearly 26,000 teachers and non-teaching staff from the SLST 2016 panel earlier this year on grounds of large-scale recruitment corruption, waited with bated breath for the high court judgment.
+The verdict brought joy and relief to the in-service teachers who, after the Supreme Court judgment which terminated appointments of nearly 26,000 teachers and non-teaching staff from the SLST 2016 panel earlier this year on grounds of large-scale recruitment corruption, waited for the high court judgment.

 Calling the judgment a ''triumph of truth'', the teachers expressed gratitude at the court having ''removed the taint that was smeared on them for the past two-and-a-half years'' and allowing them to continue in service ''with their head held high''.